01 of 18

 To refine your refinishing project, choose trims that will take your basic piece of miniature furniture closer towards a recognizable period.
 By substituting decorative trims for the odd wooden cut-outs which were on our piece of furniture we can bring the piece closer to a true furniture style.

 It doesn't take much.
 French miniaturists often use small Dresden paper trims especially the tiny daisies, to mimic the flowers found on classic French furniture designs.
 You can use outline stickers, elaborate metal scrapbook corners or jewelry findings, punched paper shapes, or plaster or gesso detailing cast from simple molds.

 The same materials will work for nontraditional furniture embellishments as well.
-Embossed paper designs from baby cards for nursery furniture, stick on letters for monograms, a careful search of your stash will probably turn up lots of items which can be used to improve your basic piece of furniture.
+Embossed paper designs from baby cards for nursery furniture, stick-on letters for monograms, a careful search of your stash will probably turn up lots of items that can be used to improve your basic piece of furniture.
 Even a simple row of glued on paper dots or twisted embroidery thread can add a period effect.Continue to 8 of 18 below.

 08 of 18